Enabling you to gain access to 512 million consumers across Europe and offer electronic money, including electronic wallets and prepaid cards

 - 1st in the world for flexibility and adaptability for people.

-- Best country in Western Europe to invest in.
+- The best country in Western Europe to invest in.

 - Top 10 global ranking for education and skills.